 It is considered that the proposal is in keeping with the above objectives as it does not involve any change to the existing built form external appearance of the existing residential buildings and is small-scale (catering for a maximum of 4 residents and 1 staff member at any one time).

-No. 1 as 'Community Purpose', which is defined as:
+The proposed use can be reasonably defined within Local Planning Scheme No. 1 as 'Community Purpose', which is defined as: